ccogeanu/k8s-lnd/README.md

   - Kong is configured as a proxy to the deployed microservice with the ELB's DNS and the master's private DNS as the proxied hosts
   - a few requests will be send to the Kong proxy to verify the service is accessible
   - the ELB will be configured from the master node to target the 2 EC2 instances on the Kong proxy's dynamically assigned port
-  - one of the security groups, holding the rules for external access, will be configure from the master node to accept connections on the Kong proxy's port from the Internet.
+  - one of the security groups, holding the rules for external access, will be configured from the master node to accept connections on the Kong proxy's port from the Internet.

 ## Test the deployment